William Laxton (Lord Mayor of London): Mayoralty 1544–45

-Death and Exequies
+Death and exequies

 Laxton's will was prepared in July 1556, and he died on the night of 27 July 1556.
 By his will his stepchildren were fully acknowledged with legacies, though his heir remained his niece Joan Wanton.
 In his last days he was visited by Richard Grafton and John Southcott to discuss the disposition of his bequests.

-William Laxton's funeral, on 9 August 1556, was a grand heraldic occasion.
+Laxton's funeral, on 9 August 1556, was a grand heraldic occasion.
 In the procession to St Mary Aldermary the body was borne in a hearse with five principals, the majesty and the valence gilt: the house, church and street were decked with black hangings and arms, and there were many penselles and escutcheons: a standard, four pennons and two banners: with a coat armour, helmet, targe and sword, and the crest of a tiger's head with a columbine slipped.
 There were 34 stave torches, 34 mantle fries gowns for poor men, and one hundred black gowns.
 The three principal mourners were Thomas Lodge, John Machell and Thomas Wanton, and the Lord Mayor and aldermen were all present in violet gowns, followed by the women mourners, ladies and gentlewomen and aldermen's wives, and many others.
 After the Dirige the Company of Grocers, the priests and clerks, the heralds, and the Wax-chandlers and others went to the house to drink.
 On the following day three masses were sung, two of prick-song and one of requiem, and a sermon was preached by Dr. Nicholas Harpsfield, Archdeacon of Canterbury.
 This was followed by the greatest funeral feast which Henry Machyn had ever witnessed.

-A Month's mind was held for Laxton on 30–31 August, the hearse illuminated with wax tapers, and on the second day a mass and a sermon, followed by another large feast, after which the hearse was dismantled.
-He was buried in the tomb of Henry Keble (died 1518), Lord Mayor and four times Master of the Grocers, in St Mary Aldermary; a fact which outraged John Stow, since Keble had been responsible for the rebuilding of the church and was thereby 'unkindly cast out'.
+A month's mind was held for Laxton on 30–31 August, the hearse illuminated with wax tapers, and on the second day a mass and a sermon, followed by another large feast, after which the hearse was dismantled.
+He was buried in the tomb of Henry Keble (died 1518), Lord Mayor and four times Master of the Grocers, in St Mary Aldermary; a fact which outraged John Stow, since Keble had been responsible for the rebuilding of the church and was thereby "unkindly cast out".
 However Keble's monument had formed a chantry, which like other London chantries was deprived of its superstitious uses under Edward VI and then re-granted to the relevant Craft.
 It is also stated that Keble's tomb had been ransacked during a riot.
 Its re-use as the burial-place of William Laxton in Mary's time, and afterwards for Dame Joan Laxton and Sir Thomas Lodge, may therefore have been an attempt to preserve rather than to misappropriate the site of the founder's burial.